mk-fg/fgtk/README.md

 There can be any number of senders/receivers at the same time - just use different `--mid` and `-s/--secret` values for different control-domains.

+Can be debug-run like this: `./timed-ble-beacon -dt 5m`

 Uses [python-dbus] and [python-gobject] modules to work with bluez over dbus within glib eventloop.